FraunhoferEMI/FastViewSolar/README.md

 View factor / area determination for solar flux computations.

 Employs orthographic projections.
-Uses the monogame framework for display.
+Uses DirectX within the monogame framework for display.

 Requires the following inputs
  1. Wavefront file (*.obj, ASCII) of the satellite.
 Each object within the file